phramusca/JaMuz/CONTRIBUTING.md

 [CHANGE THIS URL TO weblate.org project](weblate.org)

-# FIXME: Quite a few FIXME in code ...

 ## License

 By contributing to this project you agree to license your contribution under the terms of the [GNU GPLv3](LICENSE).